eusef/eusef_khoros_tui_reader/README.md

 - Verify API key is correctly stored in 1Password
 - Check internet connectivity
 - Test connection with `t` key in the application

+**BlueSky Integration Issues**
+- Verify BlueSky handle and app password are correctly stored in 1Password
+- Check that your BlueSky app password hasn't expired
+- Ensure your BlueSky account is active and not suspended
+- Test authentication by running: `env $(op inject -i ./.env.template | xargs) python -c "from fetch_bluesky import create_bluesky_session; print('Token:', create_bluesky_session() is not None)"`
+- If BlueSky fails, the app will continue with only Khoros messages

 **Performance Issues**
 - Reduce message count in `start.sh` or fetch command